 “You need to be able to, in almost-but-not-too-insultingly simplistic terms, explain complicated I.T. concepts inside of 20 seconds so that you communicate your message without losing their attention.”

 Working during off-hours is just part of the job.
-Whether it’s to deploy updates or troubleshoot a problem, chances are you may have to go to the office when you’d rather be sleeping — or at the very least, you may have to log in from home when you’d rather be sneaking a midnight snack.
+Whether it’s to deploy updates, troubleshoot a problem or traveling, chances are you may have to work when you’d rather be sleeping — or at the very least, you may have to log in from home when you’d rather be sneaking a midnight snack.

 "Users will call you day and night." - Ionuț